typ7/inClassTwo/README.md

 # inClassTwo
-Project to be done in lieu of cancelled class
+In class assignment for 3.28.17

 # Description

-### Working with CSS transitions and animations
+### Working with CSS transitions and animations and JavaScript/jQuery

 Recently, we covered CSS animations and transitions in lecture during class.